finite-element/finite-element-course/doc/source/index.rst

    The theory part of the module will consist of two hours per week primarily composed of lectures, with occasional tutorials.
-This part of the module will be led by `Dr Colin Cotter
+This part of the module will be led by `Prof. Colin Cotter
    <http://www.imperial.ac.uk/people/colin.cotter>`_.

    The text for this part of the module is Brenner and Scott *The